Keibert Ruiz Player Props: Nationals vs. Twins

 Keibert Ruiz At The Plate

-- Ruiz is hitting .277 with three doubles, a home run and five walks.
+- Ruiz is batting .277 with three doubles, a home run and five walks.

-- He has gone deep in one of 17 games, and in 1.4% of his plate appearances.
+- He has hit a long ball in one of 17 games, and in 1.4% of his plate appearances.

 - In six games this season, Ruiz has picked up an RBI, with more than one RBI once.